denten-books/plain-text/0-intro.md

 digital disobedience on a universal scale, we can begin to address them through numerous minute transactions that in aggregate brace everyday literary exchange.
 This we can do now.
-Computational poetics begins with the machines in the immediate proximity, those closest to the heart, thought, and touch.
+Computational poetics begins with the machines in the immediate proximity, those closest to thought and touch.

 To pick up an electronic book and to take it apart may be against the law in some jurisdictions [@fry_circumventing_2009].
 Given the extent to which